 Strain mixture through two layers of cheesecloth placed in a fine-mesh sieve.
 Strain again if there are still particles to be removed.
-This liquid is the tonic syrup.
+This liquid is the tonic syrup (see notes).

-Place the tonic syrup in a sealable glass container and refrigerate for at least two hours before use.
+Place tonic syrup in a sealable glass container and refrigerate for at least 2 hours before use.

-To make tonic water, combine the syrup with carbonated water, mixing one part syrup to four parts water.
+To make tonic water, combine syrup with carbonated water, mixing 1 part syrup to 4 parts water.
 Do not combine them in a large batch unless you intend to use all the tonic water at once.
 Instead, combine syrup and fresh carbonated water for each individual use.